 Have you ever wondered if the spider you just sucked up with your vacuum died, is attempting its escape through the hose, or laying eggs inside your vacuum?
 AHH!
 So, what’s the answer?
 Can you kill a spider by vacuuming it up?
 Yes.
 Sort of.
 Maybe.
 Whether vacuuming up a spider kills it or not depends on two things: the type of vacuum and the type of spider.

 Let’s run through some scenarios:

-- Bagless Vacuum: The spider has a much better chance of surviving.
+Bagless Vacuum: The spider has a much better chance of surviving.
 The good thing about this is that most bagless vacuums are clear and you can see through them.
 Simply look around for the spider.
 Remember that they are in shock after being vacuumed up, but this doesn’t necessarily mean they’re dead.
-Wait a little, and then triple check for movement.
+Wait for a little, and then triple-check for movement.

 Our best bagged vacuum is the Allergy Upright.
 It's a sealed system with powerful suction, so you can suck up that spider and never have to see it again.